Hurricane (1979 film): Roman Polanski

 In May 1977 De Laurentiis signed Roman Polanski to direct.
 Polanski had been arrested for sex with a 13-year-old girl in March.
 He was meant to go on trial on June 29 and filming was to begin in Tahiti in October.
 Polanski flew to Tahiti in May to commence pre-production.

 Bora Bora was very isolated at the time.
 Sets and a giant tank for the hurricane scenes would need to be built, and electricity needed to be brought in.
 There were only two hotels.
 Hotel Bora Bora was booked up for three years, and the Club Med was only willing to hire its facilities for 100 days at a fee of $1 million (not including food).

 De Laurentiis decided to build a new hotel from scratch, the Hotel Mara, at a cost of $3.5 million (other sources say $4.5 million).
 He intended to use it on this film and another project he was planning, David Lean's film of the Mutiny on the Bounty story (this became The Bounty (1984)), then sell it for a profit.
 He also decided to bring in his own $350,000 freighter to bring supplies from Los Angeles and New Zealand and installed a new system of electricity.

 On August 8, Polanski pled guilty to the charge of unlawful sex with a minor.
 Judge Rittenband ordered the director to a psychiatric study as a prelude to sentencing.
 On September 19 the judge allowed Polanski a 90-day delay for this so he could work on The Hurricane, which was to now start in January 1978.
-Then the judge saw a newspaper photo of Polanski at Oktoberbest in Munich and, worried the director was on holiday, ordered a new hearing in October.
+Then the judge saw a newspaper photo of Polanski at Oktoberfest in Munich and, worried the director was on holiday, ordered a new hearing in October.